Wednesday, 10 February 2016

 − "Have you seen Luke?" –he asked, quick to catch my murmurs

-While I was drinking that necessary coffee that was giving me forces, I was telling him the most important events that led to my reunion with Luke, but at that point he made me stop.
+While I was drinking that necessary coffee that was giving me strength, I was telling him the most important events that led to my reunion with Luke, but at that point he made me stop.

-− "The favourite tagline of Luke is it could not be otherwise.
+− "Luke's favourite tagline is it could not be otherwise.
 Ultimately, Richard, you've also been right, but remember that I did not deny that possibility to you.
 The option of knowing them was always in my mind, but I was afraid to react otherwise."

 − "Thank you."